packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 The Private Packagist Self-Hosted application expects that TLS termination happens at or before the Ingress level.
 All traffic within the cluster is unencrypted.

-Make sure your Kubernetes network plugin encrypts connections between pods to avoid potential security issues.
+Ensure your Kubernetes network plugin encrypts connections between pods to avoid potential security issues.

 ## Backups